Nazir Razak: Awards

-In 2009, Nazir was appointed a Chevening Fellow at the Oxford Centre for Islamic Studies.
+Nazir was associated with the expansion of CIMB from a small investment bank in Kuala Lumpur into a commercial and retail banking group operating across ASEAN.
+In 2009, he was appointed a Chevening Fellow at the Oxford Centre for Islamic Studies.
 That same year, he became the youngest recipient of FinanceAsia's "Lifetime Achievement Award," recognising his contributions to the Asian financial markets.
 He was further honoured with Euromoney's "Outstanding Achievement Award" in 2012.
 In 2015, Nazir received the Asia House Asian Business Leaders Award for promoting cooperation and partnership across ASEAN through both his business initiatives and support for research and charitable projects.

 Nazir continued to engage with academic and leadership institutions, serving as a member of the International Advisory Board at the Blavatnik School of Government, University of Oxford, from 2015.
 In 2019, he was named a Transformational Leadership Fellow at the Blavatnik School, and in 2023 he received the Alumni Award for Business and Industry from the University of Bristol, recognising his leadership achievements, experiences, and advocacy for regional economic integration.